awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

   You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton2 processors\.
 To do so, complete the same steps as with any other DB instance modification\.
 + **db\.m6gd** – General\-purpose instance classes powered by AWS Graviton2 processors\.
 These deliver balanced compute, memory, and networking for a broad range of general\-purpose workloads\.
 These have local NVMe\-based SSD block\-level storage for applications that need high\-speed, low latency local storage\.

-  These DB instance classes are only supported for Multi\-AZ DB clusters\.
-For more information about Multi\-AZ DB clusters, see [Multi\-AZ DB cluster deployments](multi-az-db-clusters-concepts.md)\.
 + **db\.m6i** – General\-purpose instance classes that are well suited for a broad range of general\-purpose workloads\.
 + **db\.m5d** – General\-purpose instance classes that are optimized for low latency, very high random I/O performance, and high sequential read throughput\.

-  For the RDS for MySQL and RDS for PostgreSQL DB engines, these DB instance classes are only supported for Multi\-AZ DB clusters\.
-For more information about Multi\-AZ DB clusters, see [Multi\-AZ DB cluster deployments](multi-az-db-clusters-concepts.md)\.
 + **db\.m5** –General\-purpose instance classes that provide a balance of compute, memory, and network resources, and are a good choice for many applications\.
 The db\.m5 instance classes provide more computing capacity than the previous db\.m4 instance classes\.
 They are powered by the AWS Nitro System, a combination of dedicated hardware and lightweight hypervisor\.
 + **db\.m4** – General\-purpose instance classes that provide more computing capacity than the previous db\.m3 instance classes\.
 + **db\.m3** – General\-purpose instance classes that provide more computing capacity than the previous db\.m1 instance classes\.

-  Amazon RDS has started the the end\-of\-life process for db\.m3 DB instance classes using the following schedule, which includes upgrade recommendations\.
+  For the RDS for MariaDB, RDS for MySQL, and RDS for PostgreSQL DB engines, Amazon RDS has started the the end\-of\-life process for db\.m3 DB instance classes using the following schedule, which includes upgrade recommendations\.
 For all RDS DB instances that use db\.m3 DB instance classes, we recommend that you upgrade to a db\.m5 DB instance class as soon as possible\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.DBInstanceClass.html)

 The following are the memory optimized DB instance types available: